-This organization is made up of over 100 members whose purpose is to serve as Goodwill Ambassadors for College of the Desert and to assist the Foundation in pursuing its goals.
+Academic Angels is a committee of the Foundation whose purpose is to serve as goodwill ambassadors for College of the Desert and to assist the Foundation in pursuing its goals.
 The organization hosts luncheons, events, and guest speakers throughout the year to raise funds for scholarships and other College programs and services.
-Membership dues are \$250 per year.
-For more information, call (760) 773-2561 or go to the Foundation website.
+For more information, call (760) 773-2561 or visit www.codfoundation.org.